ubc-cpsc203-2023W2/Project3/README.md

 In `routePlan.py`, we provide a partially completed version (with bugs!) of our workout planner using helper functions from `routeFinding.py`.
 You will debug and complete our implementation, including the following features:

-1. Find any path in the UBC graph whose total distance is greater some target length using depth first search.
+1. Find any path in the UBC graph whose total distance is between 100% and 110% of a specified target length using depth first search.
 1. Add a constraint that we always take the "straightest" direction out of any vertex.
 1. Report total elevation gain.
 1. Provide a visualization of the route in rainbow color with the calculated elevation gain.